Access your Pro+ Content below.

 Importing SQL Server data into PowerPivot for Excel

-This article is part of the March 2011, Vol. 5 issue of Top three SQL Server Denali features to watch
+This article is part of the March 2011, Vol. 5 issue of SQL Server Insider

 The upcoming SQL Server Denali is chock-full of new features, such as super-fast column-store indexes and a new Web-based reporting tool.
 But what does it mean for businesses?

 Microsoft PowerPivot is designed to give BI capabilities to users who lack IT’s technical know-how.
 The first step is importing SQL Server data, and you have to know your options.

 SQL Server scalability is high on the list of system properties, and scaling up is easier than scaling out.
 Follow these four tips and you’ll be on your way to optimum performance.